ralsina/nicolino/content/index.md

 > [![The Real Nicolino](/nicolino.thumb.jpg)](/nicolino.jpg)

 # So, what is this?
-Nicolino is a simple, fast and lightweight static site generator written in Crystal.

-Yes, yes, I know, all the static site generators are simple, fast and lightweight, but Nicolino is different, it's written in Crystal! 😅
+Nicolino is a simple, fast and lightweight static site generator written in [Crystal](https://crystal-lang.org).
+Yes, yes, I know, all the static site generators are simple, fast and lightweight.

 # Should You use it?

-Oh Jesus, no. It's not even finished.
-It's not even close to finished.
-It's barely started.
-It's not even a toy.
-It's a toy for a toy.
-It does work, but it changes too much and too often to be usable.
+Oh Jesus, probably not?
+It *is* good enough that *I* am using it for new sites, but it's probably not good enough for a regular user.

 # Why?

 I have written [a large, very flexible, static site generator in Python](https://getnikola.com), and I wanted to see what would happen if I made very different decisions when writing the same sort of software.

 So, instead of leveraging the huge Python ecosystem of libraries, I wrote the core of Nicolino from scratch, using only the standard library and a few choice dependencies.

 # What's good about it?